albertoOA/know_plan/README.md

-**[1]** A. Olivares-Alarcos, S. Foix, J. Borràs, G. Canal and G. Alenyà.
-(2024).
-Ontological modeling and reasoning for comparison and contrastive narration of robot plans.
-In Proceedings of the 2024 International Conference on Autonomous Agents and Multiagent Systems (AAMAS), 2024, Auckland, New Zealand, to appear.
+**[1]** Alberto Olivares-Alarcos, Sergi Foix, Júlia Borràs, Gerard Canal, and Guillem Alenyà.
+2024.
+Ontological Modeling and Reasoning for Comparison and Contrastive Narration of Robot Plans.
+In Proceedings of the 23rd International Conference on Autonomous Agents and Multiagent Systems (AAMAS '24).
+International Foundation for Autonomous Agents and Multiagent Systems, 2405–2407.

+**[2]** Alberto Olivares-Alarcos, Sergi Foix, Júlia Borràs, Gerard Canal, and Guillem Alenyà.
+2025. *Ontological Foundations for Contrastive Explanatory Narration of Robot Plans.* Information Sciences, under review.